-READY, SET, GO.
-38th annual Blue Cross Broad Street Run in Philadelphia.
+READY, SET, GO.38th annual Blue Cross Broad Street Run in Philadelphia

 Justin has been consistently running for the last 4-5 years, mainly inside on the treadmill for a max distance of 4-5 miles at a time.
-Once he decided to do the Broad Street Run, Justin knew he had to set up a training schedule that would lead his to his target time.
+Once he decided to do the Broad Street Run, Justin knew he had to set up a training schedule that would lead him to his target time.

 “I started training for the Broad Street Run at the beginning of March, running 2-3 times a week outside.
 For my training runs in March I would run 4-6 miles to begin building up endurance.
 In April, I increased the run distance to 6-8 miles, culminating with a 10-mile run the week before the race.
 I saw my times got better and better as my training progressed and I became much more confident with every time I ran.
 I did all my training at the Schuylkill Banks Trail.
 I would highly recommend using the trail to anyone who lives in the city and wants to train for a race.”

-Want to learn more? to contact our team.
+Want to learn more?
+Contact our team.